kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 So what kind of anchor is `NSLayoutDimension` used for?
 Think about in what case you would actually use a multiplier other than 1.
 This would be when you wanted to add a proportional constraint between the width or height of one view to the width or height of another view.

-And so the only anchors that are of type `NSLayoutDimension` are .heightAnchor and .widthAnchor.
+And so the only anchors that are of type `NSLayoutDimension` are `heightAnchor` and `widthAnchor`.
 This provides you with additional type safety since you can't accidentally use a multiplier when it doesn't make sense.
-Since the multiplier based methods don't exist anything other than `.widthAnchor` and `.heightAnchor`, Xcode won't even suggest them to you.
+Since the multiplier based methods don't exist anything other than `widthAnchor` and `heightAnchor`, Xcode won't even suggest them to you.

-Say you were trying to add a constraint to a label's `topAnchor`.
-Here you don't see the methods with the `multiplier:` param nor do you see the `constraintEqualToConstant(:_)` method:
+Say you were trying to add a constraint to a certain label's `topAnchor`.
+Here in Xcode's autocomplete suggestions, you don't see the methods with the `multiplier:` param nor do you see the `constraintEqualToConstant(:_)` method:

 ![bordered width=99%](images/23-topAnchor-methods_750x170.png)